forest-prodan/forest-prodan/README.md

 About Me
 📊 Data Alchemist: Transforming raw data into gold, I specialize in extracting meaningful insights and weaving them into captivating narratives.

-🎨 Artisan of Visualization: With tools like Python, Tableau, and D3.js, I sculpt data into visual masterpieces, making every graph and chart tell a compelling story.
+🎨 Artisan of Visualization: With tools like Python and Tableau, I sculpt data into visual masterpieces, making every graph and chart tell a compelling story.

 🌟 Fantasy Aficionado: From Tolkien's Middle-earth to exploring unknown galaxies, I find solace in the pages of fantasy books and the immersive realms of RPGs.